VentraIP vs SiteGround Australia (2026): AU-Owned vs Google Cloud

 Both VentraIP and SiteGround have Australian servers.
 Both offer free SSL, free domains, and daily backups.
-Both will load your site reasonably fast for Australian visitors.
+Both will load your site fast for Australian visitors.

 So why are we comparing them?
 Because the differences that actually matter - renewal pricing, support, who owns the company, and which developer features you get - are significant enough to make one a bad choice for your situation.